-Porches are not limited in width (other than 8 inches from lot lines extended and alleys) except where there is a bay window.
-Then the total width of all porches and bay windows shall not exceed those for multiple bay windows (DCMR 12-3202.11.2.1).
+Porches are not limited in width (other than 8 inches from lot lines extended and alleys) except where there is a window projection.
+Then the total width of all porches and windows shall not exceed the aggregate width allowed for multiple bay windows (DCMR 12-3202.11.2.1).

 Porch height may not exceed one story in the case of wood frame construction.
-Porches greater than one story in height must be made of non-combustible material.
-Porches greater than one story in height shall conform to the requirements for bay windows (DCMR 12-3202.10.3) regarding width and projection beyond the property line (DCMR 12-3202.11.2.2).
+Porches greater than one story in height must be made of non-combustible material (3202.11.2.2).
+Porches greater than one story in height shall conform to the width and projection requirements for bay windows (DCMR 12-3202.11.2.3).